DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-envy-and-slander.markdown

 > There are six things which Yahweh hates, Even seven **which are an abomination to Him**: Haughty eyes, **a lying tongue**, And hands that shed innocent blood, A heart that devises wicked thoughts, Feet that hasten to run to evil, **A false witness who breathes out lies, <span style="color:Crimson;">And one who spreads strife among brothers</span>** (Legacy Standard Bible, 2021, Prov.
 6:16-19).

+- Those who hate fellow Christians are false Christians (1Jn.
+3:15 ESV; 1Jn.
+4:20).
 - With their words, the **godless** destroy their friends (Prov.
 11:9 NLT).
-- Rebuke that person even if they believe (Lk 17:3-4).
+- Rebuke that person even if they believe (Lk.
+17:3-4).
 - Don't even eat with such a person.
 Remove the **evil person** from among you (1Cor.
 5:11-13 NLT).
 - Give them warnings, after that, have nothing more to do with them (Titus 3:10 NLT).
 - Do not associate with the slanderer (Prov.
 20:19).